pingcap/tidb/docs/design/2019-11-14-tidb-builtin-diagnostics.md

 - CPU Usage, loads in 1/5/15 minutes:
 - Memory: Total/Free/Available/Buffers/Cached/Active/Inactive/Swap
 - Disk IO:
-    - tps: The number of transfers per second that were issued to the device.
+    - tps: number of transfers per second that were issued to the device.
-    - rrqm/s: The number of read requests merged per second that were queued to the device.
+    - rrqm/s: number of read requests merged per second that were queued to the device.
-    - wrqm/s: The number of write requests merged per second that were queued to the device.
+    - wrqm/s: number of write requests merged per second that were queued to the device.
+    - r/s: number (after merges) of read requests completed per second for the device.
+    - r/s: number (after merges) of read requests completed per second for the device.
+    - r/s: number (after merges) of read requests completed per second for the device.
+    - r/s: number (after merges) of read requests completed per second for the device.
-    - r/s: The number (after merges) of read requests completed per second for the device.
+    - r/s: number (after merges) of read requests completed per second for the device.
-    - w/s: The number (after merges) of write requests completed per second for the device.
+    - w/s: number (after merges) of write requests completed per second for the device.
-    - rsec/s:  The number of sectors (kilobytes, megabytes) read from the device per second.
+    - rsec/s: number of sectors (kilobytes, megabytes) read from the device per second.
-    - wsec/s: The number of sectors (kilobytes, megabytes) written to the device per second.
+    - wsec/s: number of sectors (kilobytes, megabytes) written to the device per second.
-    - await: The average time (in milliseconds) for I/O requests issued to the device to be served.
+    - await: average time (in milliseconds) for I/O requests issued to the device to be served.
-    - %util: Percentage of elapsed time during which I/O requests were issued to the device (bandwidth utilization for the device)
+    - %util: percentage of elapsed time during which I/O requests were issued to the device (bandwidth utilization for the device)
 - Network IO
     - IFACE: name of the network interface for which statistics are reported.
     - rxpck/s: total number of packets received per second.